Kosenuel/DevOps_CloudEngr-StegHub/18.(Iac)_Automating_Infrastructure_Using_Terraform_Part_3/README.md

 }
 ````

-> **Driving it home:** Dynamic blocks are just like factories/companies that can help you produce gadgets of varying specifications, and it ensures consistency and efficiency while at it without manual repetition.
+> **Making sense of Dynamic Blocks:** Dynamic blocks are just like factories/companies that can help you produce gadgets of varying specifications, and it ensures consistency and efficiency while at it without manual repetition.

 ![Screenshot: Terraform Security Group with Dynamic Blocks](./images/terraform-security-group-dynamic..png)